Geometric creation of quantum vorticity: Introduction

 In general relativity, frame-dragging (or the Lense-Thirring effect \cite{Lense}) refers to a special distortion of spacetime geometry caused by a rotating mass.
 It has been detected \cite{Everitt}, and occurs because the spacetime has angular momentum.
 We explore the possibility that the frame-dragging effect of a spacetime with angular momentum can create quantum vortices in the cosmic superfluid.
 This is quantum vortex formation induced by angular momentum transfer from the spacetime to the field.
 We refer to it as {\it geometrical creation of quantized vorticity}.

 In both the superfluid helium and the BEC cases, the system is described by a macroscopic wave function $\Psi (\vec{x}, t) = |\Psi(\vec{x}, t) | e^{i \alpha (\vec{x}, t)}$ as an order parameter. $\Psi(\vec{x}, t)$ satisfies the nonlinear Schr\"odinger equation (NLSE) or the Gross-Pitaevskii equation (GPE), which are not suitable for relativistic systems.
 Therefore we use the nonlinear Klein-Gordon equation (NLKG), promoting the order parameter $\Psi(\vec{x}, t)$ to a complex scalar field $\Phi(\vec{x}, t)$.
 We include a usual nonlinear potential (for simplicity we use a Higgs potential in the present paper), but the main difference here is the use of the non-trivial topology of the curved space NLKG equation, which will be subject to the effect of black hole spacetimes.
+For a comparison of the KG equation with the GPE equation in the context of curved spacetime, see \cite{Castellanos:2013ena}.

 In general, this Klein-Gordon equation should be solved in combination with the Einstein equation; however, we neglect the backreaction of the complex scalar field $\Phi(\vec{x}, t)$ on the stress-energy tensor, and treat the rotating black hole as the spacetime background in the canonical semi-classical approach.
 Despite neglecting backreaction, it is difficult to find numerical solutions for the NLKG in such backgrounds.
 We are therefore compelled to make a slow-rotation approximation under which two rotation terms, a Coriolis term and a centrifugal term, emerge at first and second order in the rotational angular velocity $\Omega$, respectively.
 Based on numerical computations, we find that the first order Coriolis term is the most important.
 We show that it leads to vortex formation, and therefore that quantum vortices can be generated by the frame-dragging effect of black holes.
 The fast-rotating case is left for future investigation.